sawyerwatts/Checklists/app/webApi.md

         blank or none or whatever that one is)
         - Use the issuer signing key to validate the JWT's signature
         - Is sent with HTTPS metadata
-- Panic protection (catch exceptions and return 500, ideally scrubbed of info)
+- Is panic protection in place and do they returnn 500?
-- Obfuscate payload of 500s (so stack traces and possibly sensitive data in errors is not leaked)
+- Are the payload of 500s obfuscated (since stack traces and possibly sensitive data in errors is not leaked)?
-- Idempotent POSTs (`X-Idempotency-Token`)
+- Are POSTs made idempotent (`X-Idempotency-Token`)?
     - `409: Conflict` is generally good when a completed POST is resubmitted
-- Request timeouts (comprehensive, read, write, idle)
+- Are request timeouts implemented (comprehensive, read, write, idle)?
-- Rate limiting: `429: Too many requests`
+- Is rate limiting impleneted and does it return `429: Too many requests`?
-- Backpressure limiting: `503: Service unavailable` (altho `429` could work too)
+- Is backpressure limiting implemented and does it return `503: Service unavailable` (altho `429` could work too)?
-- Request size limiting
+- Is request size limiting implemented?
     - This would be much preferred to be handled by the API gateway, and NGINX and IIS servers both cap request sizes at 30 MB